Skip to content

 If not, keep looking.
 Inauthentic content can do more damage than good.

-For example, this collaboration between Jackie Aina and Anastasia Beverly Hills makes sense—a makeup artist partnering with a makeup brand.
+For example, this collaboration between Jackie Aina and Sol de Janeiro makes perfect sense—a makeup artist and beauty creator partnering with a beauty brand.

 14. Respect YouTube’s community guidelines

-Don’t post anything you wouldn’t want your little brother to see.
+So, a good rule of thumb if you want your videos to be shared: Don’t post anything you wouldn’t want your little brother to see.
 Otherwise, your video will get flagged and removed from YouTube’s recommendation feature.
-This Statista study shows that in 2021, tens of millions of Youtube videos were removed through automated flagging alone.
-If you’re ever unsure, double-check the community guidelines first.

 15. Create a series